 Dessert in Gastown

 Hope that gives you plenty of choices for your dining experiences while in Vancouver!
 These are the best Gastown restaurants from a local’s perspective.
-If you have another favourite spot, let me know if the comments below!
+If you have another favourite spot, let me know by sending me a DM on Instagram

 Download this complete list to reference on your travels, no wifi required!